-I also collected the unwanted wool, that is cut from the sheep by the owner.
+When still on the sheep, the wool creates its own movements and shapes, influenced by every act of the sheep.
+The naturally occurred forms are unique and propose infinite numbers of compositions as they happen by chance.
+After being cut, wool continues creating free forms.
 When wool faces with any kind of pressure, high or low, it changes its own form, for example if it is kept in a bag, the wool will be squeezed in the form of the bag (Figure 3).

-The wool was cleaned and roved with hand operated tools in order to examine its nature (Figure 3, 4).
-Roving is a way of brushing the wool: the lumps of wool are passed through the metal needles that are located on a flat surface.
+After collecting the wool, it cleaned and carded with hand operated tools in order to examine its nature (Figure 3, 4).
+Carding is a way of brushing the wool: the lumps of wool are passed through the metal needles that are located on a flat surface.
 Then each hand pulls the wool to opposite directions so that wool fibres are lined up.